JoshuaMosier/project-blog/src/posts/coin-holder.md

 </script>

 <PostCarousel {items} />
-A few days ago I saw this meme and normally I wouldn't think twice about it, but it made me wonder if there was a better option for dealing with change other than rounding up a transaction or keeping coins jangling in your pocket.
+Recently, I saw this meme and normally wouldn't think twice about it, but it made me wonder if there was a better option for dealing with change other than rounding up a transaction or keeping coins jangling in your pocket.

 <div class="flex flex-col items-center w-full my-8">
     <img